prometheus/docs/content/docs/operating/security.md

 will fall over.
 It is more likely that a component will be accidentally taken out by a trusted user than by malicious action.

-It is the responsibility of the the user to ensure they provide components with sufficient resources including CPU, RAM, disk space, IOPS, file descriptors, and bandwidth.
+It is the responsibility of the user to ensure they provide components with sufficient resources including CPU, RAM, disk space, IOPS, file descriptors, and bandwidth.